Student Travel Programs in the Dominican Republic

 Carlos joined Rustic Pathways in 2013.
 A native of Haiti who has spent most of his life in San Pedro, Carlos brings his invaluable local knowledge and infectious positivity to our programs in the bateyes.
 He is fluent in Spanish, Haitian Creole, French, and has a love for language, culture, and community service.
 Prior to joining Rustic, Carlos worked as a sugar cane cutter and a community organizer.

 Genesis represents the rock that keeps our Santo Domingo office in place.
 Genesis has a bachelors degree in accounting and administration from the Universidad Nacional Pedro Henríquez Ureña and has an in depth knowledge of the intricacies of Dominican tax law.
 She’s a native of Santo Domingo and handles our administration and finances.
-Her positive attitude and calm demeanor makes her a favorite with staff..
+Her positive attitude and calm demeanor make her a favorite with staff.

-Carlos, a native of Santo Domingo fluent in Spanish and English, is an avid outdoorsman who’s been exploring nature since he was a kid.
+Carlos, a native of Santo Domingo is an avid outdoorsman who’s been exploring nature since he was a kid a Scout.
 He has summited Pico Duarte, the country’s highest peak, more than 30 times and hiked 500 miles of the Appalachian Trail in the northeastern United States.
-Carlos joined Rustic as a program leader in 2016 and now leads groups programs.
+Carlos joined Rustic as a program leader in 2016 and now managers our group programs.
 His love of the outdoors, approach to safety, and attention to detail makes him the perfect person to manage the intricacies of our school groups in the Dominican Republic.

 Maoli was born in Moca, Dominican Republic and moved to the nation’s capital to pursue her studies.
-She holds an accounting degree from La Universidad Autónoma de Santo Domingo, and uses her excellent organization skills in our office daily!
+She’s currently pursuing an accounting degree from La Universidad Autónoma de Santo Domingo, and uses her excellent organization skills in our office daily!
 Additionally, she is currently studying English at the Technology Institute of the Americas.
-Maoli loves working as an administrative assistant, supporting our Caribbean team with compassion and ease.
+Maoli loves supporting our Caribbean team with compassion and ease.
+When she’s not working hard to make sure our office is in order, you can find Maoli baking with her two young children.

 Brendan was born and raised in Virginia, where he graduated from the College of William & Mary with a degree in History.
 He spent three years in the Dominican Republic as a Peace Corps Volunteer working on childhood literacy and teacher training, and then completed an MA in Latin American & Caribbean Studies at New York University.
 Brendan has a passion for education, development and languages.
 He enjoys getting to know new people and places, reading about history, and a good cup of coffee.

-Lidia is a Boca Chica native and has been leading programs with Rustic Pathways since 2016.
-She is passionate about social and environmental activism and is a student favorite on our Marine Life programs.
+Lidia is a native of Santo Domingo Este and has been leading programs with Rustic Pathways since 2016.
+She is passionate about social and environmental activism and was a student favorite on our Marine Life programs.
 Fluent in English, Spanish and Creole, Lidia helps facilitate cross-cultural connections and community interaction on our programs.
+She now manages our Life in the Bateyes programs.